GCarrot91/nvidia-project/README.md

 ## Running This Project

+Here are the steps.

+### Prerequistes

+1. You're going to obviously need a Jetson Nano with a proper headless setup (there are videos by Nvidia that you can view) and will need some sort of a personal computer to SSH with.
+2. Please have a basic understanding of navigating through the linux terminal.

+### The Process

 1. Create a new directory for this project to be placed in through SSH.
 2. In that file, download all the linked files/directories (except for the README.md obviously; you will also have to scp the zip file and then unzip it in the directory; you should also put this directory inside another directory called my-data).
 3. Also build the jetson-inference directory that will contain some necessary networks and other needed pieces by following this tutorial video by Nvidia: